 The Seattle University Institutional Review Board (IRB) works to create a favorable climate for the conduct of human subjects research while protecting the rights, well-being, and privacy of participants, as well as the interests of Seattle University.
 The IRB strives not only to ensure compliance with Federal regulations but also to foster research meeting the highest ethical standards and adhering to all principles, best practices, and policies related to research with human subjects.
 Specifically, the IRB seeks to ensure all human subjects are treated with respect, beneficence, and justice during participation in research conducted under the auspices of Seattle University.
 For frequently asked questions, visit www.seattleu.edu/irb/guidance--faqs.

 Administration 201 | 296-2585 | email@example.com | www.seattleu.edu/irb

-The International Student Center (ISC) assists 875 international students from over 60 different countries in achieving success at Seattle University and serves to broaden the University community’s cultural and global awareness and assist in “empowering leaders for a just and humane world.
-The ISC collaborates with faculty in organizing campus programs on global issues, coordinates International Student Orientation each quarter, supports students dealing with culture shock, and plans events like International Education Week (the last week of January) and the International Dinner Series.
+The International Student Center (ISC) assists 875 international students from over 60 different countries in achieving success at Seattle University, serves to broaden the University community’s cultural and global awareness, and assists in “empowering leaders for a just and humane world."
+The ISC collaborates with departments and faculty in organizing campus programs on global issues, coordinates an international student orientation each quarter, supports students dealing with culture shock, and plans events like International Education Week and the annual International Dinner.
 The ISC provides students with assistance in all matters pertaining to immigration & visa status for SU students.